juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 Since CSI Driver v0.24, you can define and adjust settings in a ConfigMap called `juicefs-csi-driver-config`.
 Various settings are supported to customize mount pod & sidecar container, as well as settings for CSI Driver components.
 CM is updated dynamically: for mount pod customizations you no longer have to re-create PV & PVCs, and for CSI Driver settings there's no need to restart any CSI Driver components on update.

-ConfigMap is powerful and flexible, it will replace (or have already replaced) existing configuration methods that's been around in older versions of CSI Driver, below sections that's titled "deprecated" are all examples of outdated, less flexible methods and should be eschewed. **If something can be configured in ConfigMap, the ConfigMap items will have highest priority so you should always prefer the ConfigMap way, rather than practices available in legacy versions.**
+ConfigMap is powerful and flexible.
+It will replace (or have already replaced) existing configuration methods in older versions of CSI Driver.
+Sections labeled "deprecated" provide examples of these outdated and less flexible approaches, which are no longer recommended. **If a setting is configurable via ConfigMap, it will take the highest priority within the ConfigMap.
+It is recommended to always use the ConfigMap method over any practices from legacy versions.**

 :::info Update delay
-When ConfigMap changes, it won't take effect immediately, this is because CM mounted in a pod isn't updated in real-time, but synced periodically (see [Kubernetes docs](https://kubernetes.io/docs/concepts/configuration/configmap/#mounted-configmaps-are-updated-automatically)).
+When ConfigMap is updated, changes do not take effect immediately, because CM mounted in a pod is not updated in real time; instead, it is synced periodically (see [Kubernetes docs](https://kubernetes.io/docs/concepts/configuration/configmap/#mounted-configmaps-are-updated-automatically)).

 If you wish for a force update, try adding a temporary label to CSI components: